NatzkaLabsOpenSource/managed-kubernetes/README.md

 Two different jet provider versions are available:
 - Classic jet with support for limited number of the most important resources
-- Preview jet supporting all cloud resources at least those supported by Terraform For this repository I used classic providers for Azure and GCP and Preview for AWS.
-The reason I used Preview for AWS is lack of `InternetGateway` resource in Classic Jet version.
-(GitHub Issue [183](https://github.com/crossplane-contrib/provider-jet-aws/issues/183)).
+- Preview jet supporting all cloud resources at least those supported by Terraform

+For this repository I used classic jet providers as they cover all resources needed to create managed Kubernetes resources.

 * [AWS Provider](https://doc.crds.dev/github.com/crossplane-contrib/provider-jet-aws)
 * [Azure Provider](https://doc.crds.dev/github.com/crossplane-contrib/provider-jet-azure)